Disaster (JoJo song): Release and remix

 JoJo revealed the cover artwork and iTunes release date for "Disaster" via Rap-Up.com on August 26, 2011.
 The song was sent to US radio on August 29, 2011.
 Two days before its release, JoJo performed the song for the first time at Perez Hilton's second annual VMA pre charity event One Night In...
 Los Angeles event.
 The single had its radio premiere on August 29, 2011.
 It was made available for purchase as a digital download on September 6, 2011.
 In support of the single, JoJo was the supporting act for the Joe Jonas & Jay Sean Tour from September 6, 2011 through October 6, 2011.

 A physical version of the new single was released to radio stations in the United States and was sold in concerts during the Joe Jonas & Jay Sean Tour.
 The disc includes an acoustic version of "Too Little Too Late".
 It officially impacted U.S. Top 40/Mainstream radio on October 25, 2011.
 On January 13, 2012 JoJo released a new remix version of "Disaster" featuring Jorj n Andy.
 Disaster (Remixes) was released on March 13, 2012 through Interscope, Blackground and Streamline Records.
 The maxi single is composed of five remix versions of the song.
 JoJo performed the Jorj N Andy Remix version of "Disaster" live during an appearance at Club Krave in Las Vegas on January 14, 2012.

 On December 20, 2018, JoJo surprised fans with the re-release of Disaster along with her self-titled debut album, sophomore album The High Road and single Demonstrate, released under JoJo's new label imprint Clover Music on December 21.
 The decision to re-record the singles and albums came from the removal of all of JoJo's original music released under Blackground Records from all streaming and digital selling platforms.
 Blackground owns the master licensing to the original recordings and have control over its release.
-JoJo sought after getting the original songs and albums back online, but would never come to an agreement with the label.
+JoJo had sought to get the original songs and albums back on streaming and digital sales platforms, but could never come to an agreement with the label.
 JoJo's lawyer stated they’d reached the end of the statute of limitations on the re-record clause which gave her the rights to “cover” her own music.